 The method we derive and ultimately decide on a pick for our clients is by aggregating and weighing data according to models that generate statistical probabilities of a particular outcome.
 An easy way to understand this is by looking at each section of the intelligence cycle as a confirmation.
 When multiple areas of the intelligence cycle are in agreement, the confidence rating of that pick has increased.
 When there are conflicts between the areas of the cycle, the pick will either be downgraded (depending on the conflict) or altogether eliminated from a possible choice.

-On the other side of the equation, its just as important to know where the “square” money has been placed.
-These players are responsible for sports book revenue and no operation could survive without these losing players.
-These core group of players are enticed with rollover bonuses, parlays, and routinely bankrupt their account and deposit again.
-Its not enough to know where a handful of players have placed their bets but we have to examine factors that include: How often they lose, How often they win, ratio of account balance to play, timing of play ( Is it a chase play?), etc. We then aggregate this information and it factors into our overall calculus of confidence.
+On the other side of the equation, it’s just as important to know where the “square” money has been placed.
+These players are responsible for sportsbook revenue and no operation could survive without these losing players.
+This core group of players is enticed with rollover bonuses, parlays, and routinely bankrupt their account and deposit again.
+It’s not enough to know where a handful of players have placed their bets but we have to examine factors that include: How often they lose, How often they win, the ratio of the account balance to play, timing of play ( Is it a chase play?), etc. We then aggregate this information and its factors into our overall calculus of confidence.
 The fact remains that losers will remain losers unless they do something different and we are happy to know where those consistent players are so that we do not share the same fate.

 This is perhaps the most underrated component of sports gambling.
 Simply put, this is the science of comprehending the line and how it shapes emotional public and professional opinion.
 Remember, the goal of the bookmaker is to draw an equal amount of action to both sides of the line, but this feat is rarely achieved.
 Part of our filtering process is seeking to understand the initial perception of the line and how it makes a player think and respond.
 To be sure, this is a subjective component of the process that we have converted into an objective static number.
-While contrarian principles are featured prominently to this scoring, there are times when the odds makers have just mis-priced a game.
+While contrarian principles are featured prominently in this scoring, there are times when the oddsmakers have just mispriced a game.
 That is when we must refer back to the quantitative area of the intelligence cycle.
-But sometimes, if it looks to good to be true, maybe it is…
+But sometimes, if it looks too good to be true, maybe it is…

 In summary, we firmly believe that no other sports service deploys such exhaustive criteria before releasing information to their clients and are committed to the policy that to best serve the information needs of our clients we must constantly be evolving as a firm with respect to technology and collection methods.
 We look forward to welcoming you as a new client.